xiaoshan1994/xiaoshan1994.github.io/content/english/post/about_google_fonts.md

 ---
 Thanks to Damien.
 I got new hugo shortcodes for the fonts update in this website.
 <!--more-->
-Google Fonts is a great library of free fonts that you can use on your sites.
+Google Font is a great library of free fonts that you can use on your sites.

 Normally, you have to edit a bunch of